 Every invoice should have at least two contact names and telephone numbers prominently displayed: one for the person who authorized the invoice from your business — probably you, as the business owner — and another for the person who authorized the purchase at the client company.
 That way, if there is any confusion about what the expenses were for, or if payment of your invoice needs to be approved by a manager, it will be easy for them to locate the individual in question.
 To make things even clearer, you could include the dates that the work or product was ordered and delivered.

 #5: That Your Address and Phone Number are Correct

-Did you know you can try ZarMoney completely for free, with no future obligations?
-Start your free trial and see why so many business owners love our cloud accounting app!
+And did you know you can try ZarMoney completely for FREE, with no future obligations?
+Start your FREE trial and see why so many business owners love our cloud accounting solution.